Living Learning Communities

 Q: Can I pick an LLC in the residence hall I want to be in?

-A: All of our first-year students live in south campus, which is also where our LLCs are housed, in Cedar, Maple, Willow and Stonewall.
+A: Assignments are based upon your choice of LLC, not residence hall preference.
+All of our first-year students live in south campus, which is also where our LLCs are housed, in Cedar, Maple, Willow and Stonewall.
 You will be able to rank the LLC of choice that you would like to live in and we will make every effort to place you in an LLC that coordinates with your interests and/or major.

 Q: Can I pick my roommate?